colymba/silverstripe-restfulapi/README.md

 # SilverStripe RESTful API

 This module implements a RESTful API for read/write access to your SilverStripe Models.
-Comes bundled with a default Query Handler and JSON Serializer, but can be extended to return XML or other content type via custom Serializers.
+Comes bundled with a default Token Authenticator, Query Handler and JSON Serializer, but can be extended to return XML or other content type via custom Serializers.

 ## API URL structure